brittneypostma/devDocs/src/posts/uiux.md

 - &#x25FE; **Rules** - defines what happens during an interaction, the steps that need to happen.
 - &#x25FE; **Feedback** - tells the user something is happening, like an input being correctly filled out or not.
 - &#x25FE; **Loops & Modes** - the loop will determine the length of the interaction and whether it repeats, modes will change the way interactions normally happen.

+---

+## Design Systems

+A design system is a single place where all the elements needed to design a product live.
+It creates a single source of truth for each individual piece in the design where anyone on a team can see and use easily any part of the design.
+A common methodology for design systems is **atomic design**.
+It is based on the book of the same name by Brad Frost and breaks a design system up into atoms, molecules, organisms, templates, and pages that work together to create an entire system for a product.
+Each piece builds on the piece before it and adds more to the design.
+In the course, Daniel uses a foundation, components, and recipes which is a similar methodology to build upon pieces to build out an entire product.
+The foundation has colors, typography, icons, and other individual items that may be used in the application.
+Components is where pieces from the foundation are put together to make reusable items such as buttons, inputs, and cards.
+The recipes section is where all the components come together to make even bigger groupings of what will make up sections of an app or page.
+The biggest thing to remember is that design systems are ever evolving.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="100%" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FJwXCPzX8PCTIhujzSK2Wgh%2FDesign-System-Resource%3Fnode-id%3D317%253A0" allowfullscreen></iframe>

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="100%" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FmZPdnVXKCsyk1XPDp7vYYe%2FFinal-Compositions-Resource%3Fnode-id%3D579%253A7978" allowfullscreen></iframe>

+---

+## Product Alignment Canvas

+Something that makes working through a project easier is a product alignment canvas.
+The goal is to explore, understand, and move forward.
+You can use figma remotely or in a meeting with everyone that is working on the project.
+Ideally, you would have someone to take notes so you can focus your attention on what is being said.
+Create a graph that shows the risk level of certain ideas and get feedback on where each piece would lie.
+Such as, if we don't know who our users are, this is a high risk and high priority item to take care of.
+Try to get a good understanding of what the project goals are and who the target users are.
+The next piece is to make a user journey map.
+The user has been identified and the primary goal is set.
+Define all the steps the user would have to complete to primary goal on the map.
+Finally, all of these pieces can be brought together to create a user story map to define the details of how tasks happen within the app.

+---

+## Product Handoff

+Historically, a designer would work on a project, by themselves, and just hand off to a developer once they were finished.
+This left the developer to create a *pixel perfect* design with no communication on how a design might work in development.
+The designer usually communicates with the client and the developer may be left in the dark.
+In newer systems, companies are finding that working in teams and concurrently along with developers, products can be developed more cohesively.
+The idea of mutual collaboration and respect creates a better work environment and better products for the user in the end.

 </div>